mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 --------
 * Detect filament diameter of 1.75mm, 2.85mm and 3.00mm.

-* Can be used stand-alone (Advanced features will not be available)
+* Can be used stand-alone with out firmware modifications (Advanced features will not be available)

 * Can interface with a variety of 3D Printer Controller Board to use Advanced features including:
 	- RAMPS 1.2 and newer